 Like any other normal working human adult, I’d like to do my mundane day-to-day tasks/errands without the attention of being an outsider.
 Sometimes as a young female foreigner, you simply don’t feel respected or immediately put in a box and I’m sure this sentiment is grander for immigrants who arbitrarily don’t classify as “expats.”

-Dealing with daily life in Italy was aggravating and I felt I was always on my guard from potentially being taken advantage of and felt I was constantly trying to figure out how to outsmart some obstacle course.
+Dealing with daily life in Italy became aggravating and I felt I was always on my guard from potentially being taken advantage of and felt I was constantly trying to figure out how to outsmart some obstacle course.

 Without boring you with specific examples to answer the FAQ “why would you come back to the states when you were living in Italy?!”- the best way I can put it was like living with a partner I was no longer in love with.
 Let’s say this partner was Fabio and to everyone else- seemed like a dreamboat.
 How could anyone fall out of love with Fabio?!